 According to IFRS 9, the classification and measurement of financial assets is based on both the entity's business model for managing the financial assets and the financial assets' contractual cash flow characteristics (the so-called SPPI-test, SPPI standing for "solely payments of principal and interest").
 Belfius Bank and Belfius Insurance have opted for a "hold to collect" business model for the loans that comply with the SPPI test.
-Please note that within Belfius' current stock of loans, only certain structured loans to Public & Corporate Banking (PCB) clients do not comply with the SPPI criteria test and will thus be measured at fair value through P&L. Regarding the bond portfolio, Belfius Insurance will apply a mixed approach where part of the portfolio will be "hold to collect" and the other part "hold to collect and sale".
+Please note that within Belfius' current stock of loans, only certain structured loans to Public & Corporate Banking (PCB) clients do not comply with the SPPI criteria test and will thus be measured at fair value through P&L. Regarding the bond portfolio, Belfius Bank has opted, for the majority of the bonds, for a "hold to collect" business model, while Belfius Insurance will apply a mixed approach where part of the portfolio will be "hold to collect" and the other part "hold to collect and sale".
 Please note that only a limited number of bonds within Belfius' current stock do not comply with the SPPI criteria, and thus need to be measured at fair value through P&L.

 New impairment rules under IFRS 9 replaces the current incurred loss model of IAS 39 by an expected credit loss model.
 The IFRS 9 impairment rules requires an impairment allowance for all financial assets that are measured at amortised cost and fair value through other comprehensive income, for all loan commitments, for all financial guarantees not recognised at fair value and for all lease receivables.
 The changes in these allowances are reported in profit and loss.
 For most such assets, the impairment allowance is measured as the expected credit losses projected over the next twelve months.
 The allowance remains based on the expected losses over the next twelve months unless there is a significant increase in credit risk.
-If there is a significant increase in credit risk, the allowance is measured as the expected for the instrument over its full lifetime.
+If there is a significant increase in credit risk, the allowance is measured as the expected credit losses projected for the instrument over its full lifetime.
 If the credit risk significantly recovers, the allowance can once again be limited to the projected credit losses over the next twelve months.
 Belfius has identified all the necessary elements to adjust the current impairment methodology/calculation engine to the new requirements of IFRS 9, and the Board of Directors of 16 November 2017 has validated all material aspects of the new impairment rules which are applicable since 1 January 2018 onwards.